Deaf & Hard of Hearing

 On-Site Audiological Services

 The program strives to identify and educate children with hearing losses at the earliest age.
-A full-time and a part-time audiologist evaluate children referred by various sources including local hospitals’ Infant Hearing Screening program, Berrien County Health Department, parents, physicians, and schools.
-Personal hearing aids and cochlear implants are monitored for peak performance.
-Personal FM systems are provided for enhanced auditory input while in school.
+Two full-time audiologists evaluate children referred by various sources including local hospitals’ Infant Hearing Screening program, Berrien County Health Department, parents, physicians, and schools.
+Personal hearing aids and cochlear implants can be monitored to ensure peak performance.
+Additionally, personal FM systems are provided for enhanced auditory input while in school when necessary.
+Our hearing center is an Early Hearing, Detection, and Intervention (EDHI) approved site through the Michigan Department of Education.

 Placement Options